 If you know of a relevant reference for Xanomeline oxalate, please let us know.

 View Related Products by Product Action

-Keywords: Xanomeline oxalate, supplier, Functionally, selective, M1, agonists, Muscarinic, Receptors, Acetylcholine, ACh, M1, Receptors, Tocris Bioscience
+Keywords: Xanomeline oxalate, supplier, Functionally, selective, M1, agonists, Muscarinic, Receptors, Acetylcholine, ACh, M1, Receptors, M1, Receptors, Tocris Bioscience

 1 Citation for Xanomeline oxalate